aternosorg/renderchest/README.md

   --quality, -q      When generating very small icons, small issues (like
                      z-fighting of faces close to each other) can occur.
-This option allows rendering images in a higher resolution and scaling them down for the final texture atlas.
+This option allows rendering images in a higher resolution and scaling them down for the final icon.
 Default: 2 --size, -s         Size of the generated item icons.
 Default: 64 --sync             Don't use multithreading.
 Default: false
 ```